Manifold Diffusion Geometry: Curvature, Tangent Spaces, and Dimension: Introduction

 The problems of dimension and tangent space estimation are very well studied: we compare our estimates to the state-of-the-art and find that, for \textit{high quality} data where the sample is large and the noise level is low, our methods achieve comparable results, but, crucially, for \textit{low quality} sparse and noisy data, our methods significantly outperform all existing approaches.
 There is comparatively little literature on curvature estimation: our method is (to our knowledge) only the third to compute scalar curvature on a general manifold \cite{sritharan2021computing,hickok2023intrinsic}, the second to compute the Ricci curvature \cite{ache2022approximating}, and the first to compute the Riemann curvature.
-In quantitative comparisons, we again find that, although similar on extremely dense and clean data, our new diffusion geometry estimators significantly outperform the others when faced with lower density and even small amounts of noise.
+Like \cite{sritharan2021computing}, we will take an \textit{extrinsic} approach and compute curvature using the Hessian of the ambient coordinates (second fundamental form).
+This has a significant regularising effect that improves performance, but means that such approaches apply less broadly than the purely intrinsic approach of \cite{hickok2023intrinsic} that does not need coordinates, and may extend to non-manifold data.
+In quantitative comparisons, we again find that, although similar on extremely dense and clean data, our new diffusion geometry estimators significantly outperform the others when faced with lower density and noise.